-This study's quasi-experimental nonrandomized control group pretest-posttest design was to ascertain whether project-based learning could be applied to STEAM-based students' worksheet analysis using the eco-print technique.
-Student creativity and scientific reasoning are the two dependent variables.
-Conversely, the learning model serves as the study's independent variable.
-The study was conducted in a public senior high school in Jakarta.
-Two classes of grade 10 MIPA students were included in the research sample.
-There were eighty students in each class, 35 females and 45 males.
-In the control class, students took lessons in the form of lectures, class discussions, and individual tasks, while in the experimental class, students followed learning through project-based learning on STEAM.
+This study's quasi-experimental Nonrandomized Control Group Pretest-Posttest Design was to ascertain whether project-based learning could be applied to STEAM-based students' worksheet analysis using the ecoprint technique.
+Student creativity and scientific reasoning were the two dependent variables.
+Conversely, the learning model served as the study's independent variable.
+The study was carried out in a Jakartan public senior high school.
+Grade 10 MIPA students were included in the research sample.
+There were eighty students in each class, 35 female and 45 male.
+In the control class, students took lessons in the form of lectures, class discussions, and individual tasks, while in the experimental class, students followed learning through the project-based learning on STEAM.

-Table 2.
-Research Design

 Group Pretest Independent Variable Posttest

 Experiment Y1 Х Y2

 Control Y1 - Y2